Go Back

 • Place shredded red cabbage (about 7-8 cups), 2 shredded carrots, 3 thinly sliced green onions, and 3 tablespoons of chopped fresh parsley in a large bowl.
 Set it aside.

-• If you have the time, cover and refrigerate for 30 minutes before serving.
-Serve chilled.
+• You can serve it right away but if you have the time, cover and refrigerate for 30 minutes before serving.

 Notes

-• Taste for Seasoning: Always give your slaw a taste before serving.
+• Taste for Seasoning: Always taste your slaw before serving.
 If it seems like it needs more salt right away, give it a little time to sit first.
-As the slaw rests, the flavors develop and become more pronounced, so it might balance out perfectly without adding anything extra.
+As the slaw rests, the flavors develop and become more pronounced, so it might balance out perfectly without any extra additions.

-• Make ahead: You can prep it a day in advance — just toss everything together, cover it, and place it in the fridge.
+• Make ahead: You can prep it a day in advance.
+Just toss everything together, cover it, and refrigerate.
 Letting it sit for a few hours (or even overnight) helps the flavors come together.

 • Storing leftovers: Leftovers will keep well in an airtight container in the refrigerator for up to 4 days.
 Just give it a quick toss before serving.
-If any liquid has settled at the bottom, that’s totally normal — a quick stir will bring it right back to life.
+If any liquid has settled at the bottom, that is totally normal; a quick stir will bring it right back to life.

 Nutrition